markonoo/astrovela-app/TECH_LEAD_REVIEW.md

 **Status:** ❌ **MISSING**

 **What's Missing:**
-- No specification for "User receives email with link to companion app"
+- No specification for "User receives email with link to aura app"
 - No email template defined
 - No email service integration documented